thbinder/mlops_sea_animal_classification/infra/jenkins/README.md

 2. Access Jenkins UI with http://localhost:8080

+    If you are having a plugin issue, just navigate to localhost:8080/restart.

 3. Credentials

     To make the current Jenkinsfile work, you will need to create a set of credentials for your registry.
 We use DockerHub for conveniance and an associated access token for Jenkins [used through the Credentials Plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/injecting-secrets).